• Home

 Valentine's Day brings out the chocolate lover in everyone.
 Students LOVE book clubs themed around candy.
 If you are looking for a great book to include in your February novel unit, consider The Chocolate Touch.
 This fun tale follows a boy who is gifted with the power to turn anything he touches into chocolate.

-The Chocolate Touch is perfect for use as part of an art unit or science unit that focuses on food or candy since it provides kids with lots of opportunities to imagine what chocolate would look like as it turned into other things.
+The Chocolate Touch is perfect for use as part of an art unit or science unit focusing on food or candy since it gives kids many opportunities to imagine what chocolate would look like as it turned into other things.

-It's also a great addition to a chocolate-themed February book club.
-Centered around a boy who turns all that he touches into chocolate, this book also contains a great lesson about being unselfish.
+It’s also a great addition to a chocolate-themed February book club.
+This book centers around a boy who turns all he touches into chocolate and contains a great lesson about being unselfish.

 Get the Novel Study: The Chocolate Touch Novel Unit